Mohamad-Nour-Zureik/AI-Training-Projects/README.md

 * **Jupyter Notebooks:** Each project is contained within one or more **Jupyter Notebooks** (viewable directly on GitHub).
 These notebooks typically include:
 * Data loading and preprocessing steps.
 * Model architecture definition and training loops.
-* Evaluation metrics and result visualizations.
+* Evaluation metrics and result visualizations (if needed).
-* Commentary and explanations.